-The annual homecoming day exercises will be held at Appalachian College on October 27th, and early advices indicate that the administration is making plans to the end that the event will perhaps be the of the college.
+The annual homecoming day exercises will be held at Appalachian College on October 27th, and early advices indicate that the administration is making plans to the end that the event will perhaps be the most outstanding one in the history of the college.

-The tentative program for the homecoming week-end, which has just been released, follows: Friday, evening, Oct.
-26, at 8:30 o'clock, selected members of the Playerafters, directed by Professor A. Antonakos, will present for the pleasure of the alumni and present students, "Personal Appearance."
+The tentative program for the homecoming week-end, which has just been released, follows:

+Friday, evening, Oct.
+26, at 8:30

+GETS UNDER WAY o'clock, selected members of the Playcrafters, directed by Professor A. Antonakos, will present for the pleasure of the alumni and present students, "Personal Appearance."
 Each campus organization will place The National War Fund campaign at a designated position on the camrepresenting the aims and accomects will be under the supervision of Dr. W. A. Abrams.

-At 10 o'clock Saturday morning business meeting of the Alumni Astorium, at which time Dr. W. A. Stanbury, president of the associateams are strong rivals in the North State Conference, and an exciting game is anticipated.
+At 10 o'clock Saturday morning a business meeting of the Alumni Asmeeting, lunch will be served the

+The feature of the afternoon will be the football game between High Point and Appalachian.
+These two teams are strong rivals in the North State Conference, and an exciting game is anticipated.

-Following the game, several of the organizations will hold their annual homecoming teas in the dormitory
+Following the game, several of the organizations will hold their annual mecoming teas in the dormitory

-Climaxing the homecoming program, a dance will be held in the
+Climaxing the homecoming program, a dance will be held in the girls' gymnasium from 8:30 to 11:30.